 But there’s another aspect that relates to photographing trees.
 For him at least, they always seem even more interesting in the winter when the natural shapes formed by the trunk and branches are easier to identify and really display their beauty.

 So here’s an image by Darryl taken a few years ago in beautiful North Dorset, England where his wife and he now lives.
 It’s a typical winter scene on a beautiful high atmospheric pressure day of blue skies.

 In January 2022, it will be eight years since Christian AGANZE started guiding tours in the Democratic Republic of Congo.
 Some travelers consider it an impenetrable country due to security concerns or poor infrastructure.
 But this is not always true.

 This image represents an important value for Christian (both personally and professionally): the uniqueness and status of the Congo river.
 Without it, there would be no life in the region.
 4,700 kilometres long, crossing the country from south to north and from east to west, the Congo river serves as the main (and a very unique) means of transportation.
 It’s also the main source for household water and provides the daily meal to the riparian people: fish.

 While the river connects communities, the irregularity of the rudimentary boat service still isolates millions of residents from the rest of the country, and indeed the world.
 A catalyst for community transformation, Christian’s tours – including a Congo River Expedition planned for April 2022 – support hundreds of Congolese communities and aid child education.

 I want to thank those who submitted their photos and shared their values.
-It has been an amazing and humbling experience.
+It was an amazing and humbling experience.
 This exercise was a great reminder of how we all interpret our values differently and how valuable nature’s positive impact is in our lives.